redpesk-core/afb-app-manager/docs/3-permissions.md

 except in their name.

-Thus to have a simple and cleaner model, it is better to forbid attachement of value to permission.
+Thus to have a simple and cleaner model, it is better to forbid attachment of value to permission.

 Example of permissions
 ----------------------

 Here is a list of some possible permissions.
 These permissions are available the 17th of March 2017.

  - urn:AGL:permission::platform:no-oom